DanielHou315/n8n_Pyvenv_Manager/README.md

     "root_path":"/data/pyvenv_scripts"      # Script will FAIL
 }
 ```
-## script_config.json
+## Script Configuration
-These JSON files in each script directory configure the script and its dependencies:
+These script_config.json files in each script directory configure the script and its dependencies:
 ```
 {
     "name":<script_name>,